yingqi0607/tp/docs/DeveloperGuide.md

 Figure 1: Planner Class Diagram

-During the initialisation of TR4CKER, `PlannerTabWindow` will be initialised, together with `PlannerCalendarPanel` and `TaskListPanel`. `PlannerTabWindow` will execute `Logic#getPlannerFilteredTaskList` to update the tasks list shown in Planner tab.
+During the initialisation of TR4CKER, `PlannerTabWindow` will be initialised, together with `PlannerCalendarPanel` and `PlannerTaskListPanel`. `PlannerTabWindow` will execute `Logic#getPlannerFilteredTaskList` to update the tasks list shown in Planner tab.
 The month and year of the calendar will be set in `PlannerCalendarPanel`.
 There are multiple `PlannerDayCard` in 1 `PlannerCalendarPanel`. `PlannerDayCard` serves to store the details of each `PlannerDay`, which contains the date of each grid in the `PlannerCalendarPanel`.
 When users execute planner commands, The month and year of the calendar will